Celebrating International Women’s Day – 5 March, 2020 – LONDON

 Leo Alexander Nicholas, Diversity & Inclusion Business Partner for NEST – National Employment Saving Trust of Great Britain.
 Leo has management of the D & I steering group and works on design and distribution of all trainings for NEST.

 Dr. Susan Nicholson, a physician and Vice President of Women’s Health for Johnson & Johnson (J & J), is responsible for the development and overarching strategy of J & J for Women’s Health globally.
 J & J has a long history in mother and baby care dating back to the very early days of the company.
 Dr. Nicholson is helping J & J with partners around the world to reimagine how to develop and deliver science-based, effective solutions to mothers and healthcare providers to minimise preventable injury.

-Corporate Sponsors – Join us!
+Corporate Partners – Join us!